NinoDiving/PortFolio-Nino/README.md

 A platform to explore the latest movies and get detailed information about them.

 ### [Jeux](https://github.com/jautee/jeux)
-An application with an interface for a To-Do List, Calendar, and Timer.
+An application with multiples games.

 ### **Project 3** (Work in Progress)
 A new project currently under development.
 Stay tuned for updates!